 Depression and the Self: Meaning, Control and Authenticity (forthcoming with Cambridge University Press in Autumn 2017).

-Browne, T.K. (forthcoming, accepted for publication).
+Browne, T.K. (forthcoming).
 A Role for Philosophers, Sociologists and Bioethicists in Revising the DSM.
 Philosophy, Psychiatry and Psychology (as Philosophical Case Conference with 8 peer commentaries).

 Browne, T.K.
 2016.
 Why Parents Should Not Be Told the Sex of Their Fetus.
 Journal of Medical Ethics (Online first.
 Feature article with peer commentary.)